 - The event is run by the YCBA on behalf of the EBU.

-- Lambourne Jersey Festival - April
+- Lambourne Jersey Festival - May for 2024

-- The event is run by Warwickshire CBA on behalf of the EBU.
-The event is Swiss Teams only.
+- The event is Swiss Teams only.

 - Northern Midweek Congress - August, Harrogate